ChrisWhealy/geo_server/README.md

     * If the country server is restarted more than 24 hours after the eTag data was downloaded, then the local country data is considered potentially stale.
 The eTag value is now used to check if a new version of the country file exists.
 If it does, the new ZIP file is downloaded and a new `FCP.txt` file created.

-1. If you start a country server and find that it immediately stops with a substatus of `no_cities`, then this is simply means the country contains no towns or cities with a population greater than the population limit (currently set to 500)
+1. If you start a country server and find that it immediately stops with a substatus of `no_cities`, then this simply means the country contains no towns or cities with a population greater than the population limit (currently set to 500)

 ##  API

-In order to perform a serach, a client must send an HTTP `GET` request to the `geo-server` hostname with the path `/search`:
+In order to perform a search, a client must send an HTTP `GET` request to the `geo-server` hostname with the path `/search`:

 `geo-server.cfapps.<server>.hana.ondemand.com/search`